HemiaoZhang/CEE316Project/README.md

 ### Implementation to 3D

-- Use a similar VAE setting to serve as an interpolation between real micro-CT images ad augment an existing dataset for water retention curve prediction.
+- Use a similar VAE setting to serve as an interpolation between real micro-CT images and augment an existing dataset for water retention curve prediction.